"Çay in Çankiri" By Piers Letcher

 From the Tourist Office w(;d walked back to the Otobils Garaj with a newfound optimism. Çankiri would have busy caf6s, music, and conversation spilling out onto colorful streets.
 It would have the exuberance of Istanbul.
 We'd floated above the knee-deep mud, shrugged off the weight of our heavy bags, and ignored the filthy water flying up from the wheels of taxis.
 In the warmth of the bus station we'd drunk beer and eaten chocolate biscuits.

 But now it looked as though the blue town sign we had glimpsed in the bus's headlights was right and the Tourist Office was wrong.
-Not strictly@the population was less than a million (by something like 961,000 heads)-but in all the important de- tails, and explaining why there is only one hotel recommended in our pamphlet; it's probably the only hotel.
+Not [email protected] population was less than a million (by something like 961,000 heads)-but in all the important de- tails, and explaining why there is only one hotel recommended in our pamphlet; it's probably the only hotel.